Maine: Agriculture

+Agriculture plays a significant role in Maine's economy.
+In 2020, Maine's 7,600 farms produced $2.1 billion in direct sales.
+Maine is home to the Maine Organic Farmers and Gardeners Association and had 535 certified organic farms in 2019 that generated $60 million in direct sales.

+Vegetable farming was the most valuable farming sector in Maine with $231,900,000 in sales in 2020.
+In 2020 dairy farming had $154,500,000 in direct sales, greenhouse and nursery production had $72,300,000 in direct sales, and fruit farming had $63,900,000 in direct sales.
+Maine's grain industry is undergoing a revival.
+In 2020, Maine farms had $26,300,000 in direct sales of grains and oilseeds, and the processing of grains and oilseeds generated an additional $89,800,000 in direct sales.
+Maine is a significant U.S.-producer of maple syrup, generating $56 million in 2025.
+Maine has approximately 500 licensed maple syrup producers who produced 549,000 gallons of maple syrup from almost 1.8 million taps in 2025.

-Maine's agricultural outputs include potatoes, poultry, eggs, dairy products, cattle, wild blueberries, apples, maple syrup, maple sugar, and seaweed.
+Maine's agricultural outputs include mixed vegetables, potatoes, wild blueberries, apples, grains, maple syrup, maple sugar, poultry, eggs, dairy products, and seaweed.
 Aroostook County is known for its potato crops.
 Potatoes make the state $166,672,000 a year.
 Maine is the top U.S. producer of low-bush blueberries.
 Preliminary data from the USDA for 2012 also indicate Maine was the largest blueberry producer of the major blueberry producing states, with a total production of 91,100,000 lbs.
 This data includes both low (wild) and high-bush (cultivated) blueberries.
 In 2017, the production of Maine's seaweed industry was estimated at $20 million per year.
 In 2022, Maine seaweed farmers harvested over 1 million pounds of seaweed, which was predicted to rise to 4.1 million pounds by 2025.
 Sixty percent of American seaweed comes from Maine.
-Maine is home to the Maine Organic Farmers and Gardeners Association and had 535 certified organic farms in 2019.